danielbodnar/awesome-stars/README.md

 - [cloud-native-toolkit/multi-tenancy-gitops](https://github.com/cloud-native-toolkit/multi-tenancy-gitops) - Provides our opinionated point of view on how GitOps can be used to manage the infrastructure, services and application layers of K8s based systems
 - [Edgenesis/shifu](https://github.com/Edgenesis/shifu) - Kubernetes-native IoT gateway
 - [spidernet-io/spiderpool](https://github.com/spidernet-io/spiderpool) - Underlay and RDMA network solution of the Kubernetes, for bare metal, VM and any public cloud
-- [KusionStack/kusion](https://github.com/KusionStack/kusion) - Declarative Intent Driven Platform Orchestrator
+- [KusionStack/kusion](https://github.com/KusionStack/kusion) - Declarative Intent Driven Platform Orchestrator for Internal Developer Platform(IDP).
 - [merbridge/merbridge](https://github.com/merbridge/merbridge) - Use eBPF to speed up your Service Mesh like crossing an Einstein-Rosen Bridge.
 - [edgelesssys/constellation](https://github.com/edgelesssys/constellation) - Constellation is the first Confidential Kubernetes.
 Constellation shields entire Kubernetes clusters from the (cloud) infrastructure using confidential computing.
 - [containerd/runwasi](https://github.com/containerd/runwasi) - Facilitates running Wasm / WASI workloads managed by containerd